Skip to content

 config resetReset config to defaults, restart service

-uninstallCompletely remove SafeCall (stops service, removes files)
+system uninstallCompletely remove SafeCall (stops service, removes files)

-selftestRun deployment health checks
+system selftestRun deployment health checks

-test [--selftest|--full|--clean]Run tests (selftest, full VM suite, or cleanup)
+dev test [--selftest|--full|--clean]Run tests (selftest, full VM suite, or cleanup)

-statusShow service, monit, cron, and CLI status
+system statusShow service, monit, cron, and CLI status

-service --user <user>Create/recreate systemd service
+integrations systemd --user <user>Create/recreate systemd service

-nginx --ip <ip>Setup nginx with SSL
+integrations server --nginx --ip <ip>Setup nginx with SSL

-cronSetup daily update cron job
+integrations cronSetup daily update cron job

-user --createCreate a new user (interactive)
+app users createCreate a new user (interactive)

-user --deleteDelete a user by email
+app users deleteDelete a user by email

-user --reset-passwordReset default admin password
+app users reset-passwordReset default admin password

-monitInstall and configure monit monitoring
+integrations monitInstall and configure monit monitoring

-generate --util-shRegenerate util.sh wrapper
+dev generate util-shRegenerate util.sh wrapper

 Configuration